 Start time: 8am at Kotukutuku Bay only accesssible by boat

-Race Briefing: The race briefing for the 50km, 74km, and 100km events (including relay teams) will be held on Friday 6.00pm at the Wairakei Resort Taupo.
-Please ensure you attend this briefing as it is compulsory!
-At the briefing we will go over all the logistics of the event and well as cover need the all important health and safety and medical aspects of the event.
+Race Briefing: The race briefing for the 50km, 74km, and 100km events (including relay teams) will be held on Friday 6.00pm and 8.00pm at the Wairakei Resort Taupo.
+Please ensure you attend one of the briefings as it is compulsory!
+At the briefing we will go over all the logistics of the event as well as cover the all important health, safety and medical aspects of the event.

 Registration: Is available on Friday 12 October at the Wairakei Resort Taupo between 4pm and 9 pm.
 All 74 km runners must weigh in at registration and at the finishline.